-- Helfand M, Buckley DI, Freeman M et al. Emerging risk factors for coronary heart disease: a summary of systematic reviews conducted for the U.S. Preventive Services Task Force 2009; 151(7):496-507.
+- Helfand M, Buckley DI, Freeman M et al. Emerging risk factors for coronary heart disease: a summary of systematic reviews conducted for the U.S Preventive Services Task Force.
+Ann Intern Med 2009; 151(7):496-507.

-- U.S PSTF.
-Using nontraditional risk factors in coronary heart disease risk assessment: U.S. Preventive Services Task Force recommendation statement 2009; 151(7):474-82.
+- US Preventive Services Task Force.
+Using nontraditional risk factors in coronary heart disease risk assessment: U.S Preventive Services Task Force recommendation statement.
+Ann Intern Med 2009; 151(7):474-82.

 - Ferket BS, Genders TS, Colkesen EB et al. Systematic review of guidelines on imaging of asymptomatic coronary artery disease.
 J Am Coll Cardiol 2011; 57(15):1591-600.

 |CPT||75571||CT of heart without contrast and quantitative ecaluation of coronary calcium|

 |75572||CT of heart with contrast for evaluation of cardiac structure and morphology (including 3D post-processing)|